 An investment in our common stock is subject to risks and involves a heightened risk of total loss of investment.
 As of February 8, 2012, our shares traded at a significant premium to our net asset value per share, which premium may be reduced or eliminated if and when certain of our portfolio companies complete initial public offerings.
 In particular, shares of closed-end investment companies, including business development companies, such as our company, frequently trade at a discount to their net asset value.
 If our shares trade at a discount to our net asset value, it may increase the risk of loss for purchasers in this offering.
 As of September 30, 2011, our net asset value was approximately \$13.26 per share.
 In addition, our December 31, 2011 unaudited net asset value per share is estimated to be between \$12.80 and \$12.95.
-At the public offering price of \$15.00 per share, purchasers in this offering will experience immediate and substantial dilution in net asset value of approximately \$1.43 per share based upon our net asset value per share as of September 30, 2011, or \$1.65 per share based upon the low point of our unaudited estimated net asset value per share range as of December 31, 2011.
+Assuming a public offering price of \$18.75 per share, the last reported sales price for our common stock on the NASDAQ Capital Market on February 8, 2012, purchasers in this offering will experience immediate and substantial dilution in net asset value of approximately \$3.36 per share based upon our net asset value per share as of September 30, 2011, or \$3.58 per share based upon the low point of our unaudited estimated net asset value per share range as of December 31, 2011.
 See "Dilution" for more information.
 In addition, the companies in which we invest are subject to special risks.